Hope is that mitigating, and other measures, are built on what we have learned from our past.

-When the Coalition for the Upper South Platte (CUSP) and El Paso County recently removed 260 dump truck loads of gravel, sand, muck and other material a few years ago, they were working on top of flood structures originally built in the 1930s by the Civilian Conservation Corps.
+When the Coalition for the Upper South Platte (CUSP) and El Paso County removed 260 dump truck loads of gravel, sand, muck and other material a few years ago, they were working on top of flood structures originally built in the 1930s by the Civilian Conservation Corps.

 The Works Progress Administration also contributed to work on flood control projects in the area nearly 80 years ago.